optimisedu/tools/README.md

-# My Semi Functional Toolbox V 0.1.1.1.1
+# My Semi Functional Toolbox V 0.3.3
-Welcome to the mess that is my mind, I hope it helps you - this is not a traditional library and I have chose to not use module import.
+I hope it helps junior functional programmers/javerscripters - this is not a traditional library and I have chose to not use module import.
 That may change.
 This is built on the shoulders of giants massive shoutout to MDN, I started trying to keep all these functions as pure as possible but am not remaking _lowdash.
  I also want to thank **Lukaz Ruebbekle** for making the clarity of his talks and taking the time to give this a once over.
 I only started unit testing as this became a 25kb project, let alone a learning tool even if just for myself sections with comments have likely been tested for functionality.